 I do high quality sound engineering for a cappella concerts.

-Are you in an a cappella group?
+Are you in a college a cappella group?
 Take a second to read about why that’s a problem.
-Now you know that my specialty is to make your shows awesome; to translate your countless hours of rehearsal into the top-notch musical experience that your audiences deserve.
+You know now that my specialty is to make your shows awesome; to translate your countless hours of rehearsal into the top-notch musical experience that your audiences deserve.

-What I include with all shows to make your concert an awesome experience:
+What I currently include with all shows to make your concert an awesome experience:

 - All sound equipment provided.
 Very high quality gear!

 - Tailored to your particular group’s sound, with techniques developed over 14 years.

 - Mixing and balancing parts during the whole show.
 Lots of engineers like to “set it and forget it,” but I stay with you in every moment.

 - High quality multi-track recording of your concert.

 - Facility/venue research, special equipment rentals, transportation, housing (if long-distance); all included.
 When you hire me, that’s the last arrangement you have to make.

 - Friendly, positive attitude: concerts are a great time to be happy!